8 Reasons Why You Might Be Feeling Burned Out As An OT

 While juggling multiple PRN jobs might seem difficult, if your hospital has multiple areas, you can usually cross-train and stay within the same system.
 Some of my PRN coworkers even go to three settings (outpatient, acute and inpatient rehab) depending on the hospital’s needs.

-7. You Are Always Thinking The Grass Is Greener Somewhere Else
+7. You Are Thinking The Grass Is Greener Somewhere Else

-While this is a normal feeling, before you jump into another setting that may make you feel just as stressed, take some time to reflect before you make a major change.
-If you’re in an an unethical environment, that may be reason enough to make a big change.
+While this is a totally normal feeling (and something that I still experience), before you jump into another setting that may make you feel just as or more stressed, take some time to reflect before you make a major change.
+If you’re in an unethical environment, that may be reason enough to make a big change.

 When interviewing for a new position, be sure to ask about productivity requirements, expected caseload, hours you will actually get, mentorship, etc. before jumping in to a job situation that might be worse than your current job.